agra-uni-bremen/symex-vp/README.md

 ## Usage

-In regards to using `symex-vp` for software execution it behaves like a normal virtual prototype and should be able to execute any `RV32IMC` binaries.
-In order to utilize the symbolic execution features provided by `symex-vp`, the following additional aspects have to be consider for software testing.
+In regards to using SymEx-VP for software execution it behaves like a normal virtual prototype and should be able to execute any `RV32IMC` binaries.
+In order to utilize the symbolic execution features provided by SymEx-VP, the following additional aspects have to be consider for software testing.
 Communication between software and the virtual prototype is achieved through memory-mapped IO with a provided `SymbolicCTRL` peripheral.